ukhsa-collaboration/covid19-app-system-public/doc/architecture/guidebook.md

 ## Context

-The NHS COVID-19 Application is about speed, precision and reach in the context of the Test & Trace programme.
+The NHS COVID-19 App is about speed, precision and reach in the context of the Test & Trace programme.
 It triggers isolation advice in minutes, measures encounters in time and approximate distance and can alert those you have had contact with  -  all while protecting your privacy.

 * Trace: Get alerted you if you’ve been near other app users who have tested positive for coronavirus.